Article 1 Miscellaneous

 - Animals must not be brought into the exhibition rooms.
 This does not apply to assistance dogs and guide dogs for the blind.

-- Large bags (larger than DIN A4 format, i.e., approx. 25 x 30 cm and 20 cm in depth), rucksacks, suitcases, inline skates, umbrellas, sticks, wet clothing, etc. must not be brought into the areas used by the museum and must be locked in the lockers or kept in the cloakroom.
+- Large bags (larger than DIN A4 format, i.e., approx. 25 x 30 cm and 20 cm in depth), rucksacks, suitcases, inline skates, umbrellas, sticks, wet clothing, etc., or shoes that may damage the historic floors must not be brought or worn into the areas used by the museum and must be locked in the lockers or kept in the cloakroom.
 We do not assume liability for the loss of or damage to items brought by visitors.

 - For reasons of consideration for all visitors, mobile phones must be kept silent in areas used by museum.
 Phone calls are not permitted for the same reasons.